A closer look at the biggest achievements of Scott Dixon. Awards, milestones, and records that define success.

 In 2008, Scott Dixon was named New Zealand's Sportsman of the Year.

-In 2008, Scott Dixon won his second IndyCar Series championship.
-In 2008, he also won the Indianapolis 500 with CGR.
+In 2008, Scott Dixon won his second IndyCar championship, and he also won the Indianapolis 500 with Chip Ganassi Racing (CGR).

 In 2009, Scott Dixon was made a Member of the New Zealand Order of Merit.

-In 2009, Scott Dixon won the RoadRunner Turbo Indy 300, ABC Supply Company A.J.
-Foyt 225, SunTrust Indy Challenge, Honda 200, and Indy Japan 300.
-His victory at Mid-Ohio broke Sam Hornish Jr.'s all-time victory record.
-He finished as the championship runner-up to Dario Franchitti.
+In 2009, Scott Dixon won the RoadRunner Turbo Indy 300, the ABC Supply Company A.J.
+Foyt 225, the SunTrust Indy Challenge, the Honda 200 at Mid-Ohio, and the Indy Japan 300.
+He finished third in the season-ending Firestone Indy 300 and was championship runner-up to Dario Franchitti.

-In early 2009, NZ Post issued the New Zealand Champions of World Motorsport stamp series featuring Scott Dixon.
-In 2009, Dixon was also inducted into the MotorSport New Zealand Wall of Fame.
+In early 2009, Scott Dixon was featured in the New Zealand Champions of World Motorsport stamp series issued by NZ Post.
+In 2009, he was also inducted into the MotorSport New Zealand Wall of Fame.

-In 2013, Scott Dixon secured his third IndyCar Series drivers' championship title.
+In 2013, Scott Dixon secured his third drivers' championship in the IndyCar Series.

-In 2013, Scott Dixon was named New Zealand's Sportsman of the Year.
+In 2013, Scott Dixon was again named New Zealand's Sportsman of the Year.

 In 2014, Scott Dixon was inducted into the Road to Indy Hall of Fame.